Dirac series of $\mathrm{GL}(n)$ over an Archimedean field: Preliminaries

-Let $\fq=\fl+\fu$ be a $\theta$-stable parabolic subalgebra with Levi subalgebra $\fl$.
-Then $A_{\fq}(\lambda):=\mathcal{R}^S_\fq(\bC_\lambda)$ is an irreducible unitary representation.
-Since $b\geq -k$, $A_{\fq}(\lambda)$ is weakly fair.
-Moreover, $A_{\fq}(\lambda)$ has infinitesimal character
+Let $\mathfrak{q}=\mathfrak{l}+\mathfrak{u}$ be a $\theta$-stable parabolic subalgebra with Levi subalgebra $\mathfrak{l}$.
+Then $A_{\mathfrak{q}}(\lambda):=\mathcal{R}^S_\mathfrak{q}(\mathbb{C}_\lambda)$ is an irreducible unitary representation.
+Since $b\geq -k$, $A_{\mathfrak{q}}(\lambda)$ is weakly fair.
+Moreover, $A_{\mathfrak{q}}(\lambda)$ has infinitesimal character

-and has lowest $K$-type with highest weight $(b+k-1,\cdots,b+k-1)$.
+and has lowest $K$-type with highest weight $(b+k-1,\dots,b+k-1)$.

-\subsection{Unitary dual of $GL(n,\bR)$ with half-integral regular infinitesimal characters}
+\subsection{Unitary dual of $\mathrm{GL}(n,\mathbb{H})$ with half-integral regular infinitesimal characters}

-Use the notations in \cite{V1}, the Stein complementary series $\sigma(1,t)$ has half integral infinitesimal character if and only if $t=1/4$.
+Under the notations in \cite{Vogan:1986}, the Stein complementary series $\sigma(1,t)$ has half integral infinitesimal character if and only if $t=1/4$.

-Therefore, we obtain the following results. \begin{theorem} All the irreducible unitary representations whose infinitesimal characters satisfy condition \eqref{eq-HP} are of the form, where $A_{\fq_i}(\lambda_i)$ is the representation of $GL(k_i,\bH)$ considered in subsection 2.5. \end{theorem} \begin{remark} Since the infinitesimal character satisfying condition \eqref{eq-HP} is regular, there are no Stein complementary series appearing, and the special unipotent representation showing up must be the trivial representation. \end{remark}
+Therefore, we obtain the following results. \begin{theorem} All the irreducible unitary representations whose infinitesimal characters satisfy condition \eqref{eq-HP} are of the form,

+where $A_{\mathfrak{q}_i}(\lambda_i)$ is the representation of $\mathrm{GL}(k_i,\mathbb{H})$ considered in subsection \ref{Aqlambda}. \end{theorem} \begin{remark} Since the infinitesimal character satisfying condition \eqref{eq-HP} is regular, there are no Stein complementary series appearing, and the special unipotent representation showing up must be the trivial representation. \end{remark}